 To be admitted to candidacy for the doctoral degree and begin work on a dissertation, students must first pass comprehensive exams in (1) Theory in Criminology and Criminal Justice and (2) Research Methods and Statistics.
-To take a comprehensive exam, students must first obtain the written or e-mailed approval of their major professor, certifying that they are prepared.
-The professor’s approval must be submitted to the graduate coordinator at least two weeks before the exam.
+To take a comprehensive exam, students must first obtain their major professor's written or emailed approval, certifying that they are prepared.
+Students must also notify the graduate program administrator of their intent to take comprehensive exams.
+The two different exams can be taken in the same semester or in different semesters.

 A doctoral student must be registered for the preliminary exam during the semester in which they complete the attempt (up to two attempts possible for each exam).
 Each exam attempt will be graded and noted on the student's transcript as a Pass (P) or Fail (F).